If you want an easy way to manage your content online, then you really should consider building your website with WordPress.

-You can, however, use Pages to keep your content organized hierarchically.
+You can, however, use Pages to keep your site content organized hierarchically.

 Go here to learn how to create a new WordPress page:

-For example, you can organize main content topics into “Parent” pages (where you assign each of your primary information topics its own page), and then add subtopics for each of your secondary information sections into “child” pages …
+For example, you can organize top-level topics into “Parent” pages (where each of your main topics gets its own page), and then add subpages (called “child” pages) for each of these subjects …

-(In WordPress, main pages and subpages are also referred to as “parent” pages and “child” pages)
+(In WordPress, main pages and nested pages are called “parent” pages and “child” pages)

-You can add as many subpages as you require to organize your content into “topic hierarchies”, as shown in the example below …
+You can add as many ”nested” pages as you require to keep your content organized within “topic hierarchies”, as shown in the illustration below …

-(Organize Your Content Using Parent & Child WordPress Pages)
+(Organize Your Pages Using Parent & Child WordPress Pages)

 Pages can also be displayed on your sidebar using the Pages Widget …

-(Display A List Of Your Pages With A Pages Widget)
+(Displaying A List Of Your Pages Using A Pages Widget)

-In the above example, a “Pages Widget” is used to display links to five parent pages and three “nested” pages.
+In the above example, a “Pages Widget” is used to display links to five parent pages and three ”child” pages.

-In addition to displaying pages in sidebars using widgets, most WordPress themes also display pages in menu areas in the header and footer sections of the site …
+As well as displaying pages through sidebar widgets, most WordPress themes also display pages in menu tabs in the header and footer sections of your site …

 Pages can also use different templates.
-Your page templates normally include template files, template tags and other PHP code that allow unique, complex or sophisticated elements to be added to pages.
+Your page templates normally include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added.